oregon coast

 oswald West state park

 A short 10-minute drive from Cannon Beach, Oswald West State Park shares much in common with its southern neighbor, Cape Perpetua.
-Both are coastal parks dominated by old-growth Sitka Spruce forests, which grow near streams that flow into the ocean.
+Both are coastal parks dominated by old-growth Sitka Spruce forests, which grow near streams flowing into the ocean.
 Unlike Cape Perpetua, however, Oswald West contains tall ocean-facing cliffs, eroded over millennia by the constant pounding of the ocean.
-Though many tourists visit primarily to hike the dramatic, cliff-hugging Cape Falcon Trail, several of the park’s flat and accessible southern trails that traverse the lowland forests offer some of the best old-growth hiking in coastal Oregon.
+Though many tourists visit primarily to hike the dramatic cliffs along the Cape Falcon Trail, several of the park’s flat and accessible southern trails, which traverse the lowland forests, offer some of the best old-growth hiking in coastal Oregon.

 IMG_26632-PS.jpg